 Kravis and Roberts founded KKR in 1976 with Jerome Kohlberg.
 Kravis and Roberts, who are cousins, haven’t sold any shares in KKR, according to the New York-based firm’s filings.

-Leon Black’s stock in Apollo Global Management LLC (APO), the New York-based buyout firm he founded in 1990, is worth about $1.24 billion at yesterday’s price.
+Leon Black’s stock in Apollo Global Management LLC (APO:US), the New York-based buyout firm he founded in 1990, is worth about $1.24 billion at yesterday’s price.

 The founders of the largest private-equity firms already are billionaires by virtue of profits from their funds known as carried interest, or carry.